nivertech/atsd-use-cases/UKAviation/README.md

 Rather, you can configure a scheduled job to retrieve the file from the specified endpoint and have ATSD parse it according to pre-defined rules.
 Once you have raw data in ATSD, creating and sharing reports with built-in widgets is fairly trivial.
 The reports will be continuously updated as new data comes in.

-Using the ATSD default portal for CAA metrics, the user has the ability to filter between 228 different CAA airport aviation metrics.
-Additionally, the user can filter between 55 different UK airports and filter by airport groups (London area, other UK, or no UK reporting airports).
+Using the ATSD default portal for CAA metrics, the user has the ability to filter the CAA datasets to their liking.
+The first filter allows the user to sort by CAA metric.
+228 different CAA airport aviation metrics can be filtered for.
+The figure below shows the first metric in the first dropdown: air passengers totals for January 2015 to February 2016.
+The second filter allows the user can filter between 55 different UK airports.
+In this case, all airports have been selected.
+The third filer allows the user to filter by airport groups (London area, other UK, or no UK reporting airports).
+In this case, all groups have been selected.

-The figure below shows the first metric in the first dropdown: air passengers totals for 2015 for all 55 airports from January 2015 to February 2016.

 ![Figure 4](Images/Figure4.png)